-3.21 Dogs are prohibited from the park at all times, with the exception of farm dogs that are a managed activity in area 2.
+To prohibit dogs from the park at all times, with the exception of farm dogs that are a managed activity in area 2.

 Camping

 3.22 To permit camping and overnight stays, including campervans, at designated sites only.
 These sites will be indicated at entrance areas and in brochures.
 Stays are for a maximum of one week.
 Campervan dumpsites are not provided.